Foreign relations of Spain

 The Spanish Civil War of 1936–1939 became a proxy war between the axis powers Germany and Italy and the Soviet Union (which lost).
 The war ensued with the installment of a dictatorship under Francisco Franco lasting until 1975.
 In the aftermath of World War 2, the series of multilateral agreements and institutions configuring what it is known today as Western Europe were made apart from Francoist Spain.
 The 1953 military agreements with the United States entailed the acceptance of unprecedented conditions vis-à-vis the (peacetime) military installment of a foreign power on Spanish soil.
 Spain joined the UN in 1955 and the IMF in 1958.
 In the last rales of the dictator, the mismanaged decolonisation of Spanish Sahara ensued with the Moroccan invasion of the territory in 1975 and the purported partition of it between Morocco and Mauritania, spawning a protracted conflict pitting the Sahrawi national liberation Polisario Front against Morocco and (briefly) Mauritania lasting to this day.
 Spain joined NATO (1982) and entered the European Communities (1986).

 On a wide range of issues, Spain often prefers to coordinate its efforts with its EU partners through the European political cooperation mechanisms.
 In addition to being represented via EU membership, Spain is a permanently invited guest to all G20 summits.

 History

 In 218 BC the Romans invaded the Iberian Peninsula, which later became the Roman province of Hispania.
 The Romans introduced the Latin language, the ancestor of both modern-day Spanish and Italian.
 The Iberian peninsula remained under Roman rule for over 600 years, until the collapse of the Western Roman Empire.

 In the Early modern period, until the 18th century, southern and insular Italy came under Spanish control, having been previously a domain of the Crown of Aragon.

+Habsburg Spain

+In contrast with the purely Mediterranean focused foreign policy of the Catholic kings, during Habsburg Spain era, the foreign policy of the Spanish Empire turned more continental and was defined by the support to the Habsburg monarchy in its patrimonial conflicts and participation in the Religious wars in Europe, specially the Holy Roman Empire's struggles against the Ottomans, the German Protestants and the French–Austrian rivalry.
+During the Spanish Golden Age, the main objectives of its foreign policy were:

+Geopolitic map of the Spanish Empire at its Siglo de oro.